deryn-hurst/Temp_Stable_Enclosure/README.md

   - Arduino UNO and compatible materials were used to complete the fan set up
   - The program is listed under: 3DPrinterEnclosure.ino
   - Changes may need to be made to the code to accomodate discrepancies in wiring

+BILL OF MATERIALS
+  - The list of materials is included to replicate the enclosure and/or table
+  - The materials are listed under: 3DPrinterEnclosure_Bill_of_Materials